-WHITE PAPER No. 1: Are actions speaking as loud as words?
+WHITE PAPER No. 1: 21st Century Community Engagement: Are actions speaking as loud as words?
 The challenge and opportunity of 21st century community engagement

 Purposeful community engagement is now widely recognised and recommended as a crucial step in a delivering social change, including policies around crime reduction, preventing radicalisation, and building trust and confidence in policing; in the first of a series of articles, Intensive Engagement’s Richard James (a former police territorial commander) and Associate Professor Dr Tim Curtis explore the essential processes needed to create focused, sustainable and effective community engagement